-Knowing the true color of your skin is primarily about finding the underlying color of your skin, which is the key to buying the right glasses for the perfect look.
+Knowing the true color of your skin is primarily about finding the underlying color of your skin, which is the key to buying the right color of glasses for the perfect look.

-When shopping for foundation, you’ve probably heard the terms "cool," "warm," or "neutral" to describe how a shade will look on skin.
-Those terms refer to your skin’s undertone and are used to determine which foundation shade will match it the best.
+When it comes to color shades, you may have heard the terms "cool", "warm" or "neutral" to describe how a color looks in a photo or drawing.
+These terms refer to the temperature of the color, in this case the base color of your skin, and are used to determine which color eyeglass frame matches it best.
 The following are the meanings of these terms:

 The other way to determine your skin undertone is the effect of the sun.
 At times you forgot to wear sunscreen outside, did your skin turn golden-brown, or did it burn and turn pink first?
 If you burn easily, it’s likely that you have cool-toned skin.
 If you get an envious golden tan, you likely have warm-toned skin.

 The Perfect Color Of Glasses For Your Skin Undertone

 As with all color matching, when choosing the color of your glasses consider your skin tone to better find the perfect match.
 Of course you can also disregard it, because that match is also a leap of faith.